Biometric Access ControlYour Fingerprint – Always with you!

 suitable for applications with fewer than 5,000 people, the biometric fingerprint template is held at the reader

-no hassle and costs associated with card systems, no codes to remember, no cards that could be lost or stolen
+no hassle and costs associated with card systems, no codes to remember, no lost or stolen cards or tokens

 high level of security